 1. Research the doctor

 This is probably the most important thing, and it’s definitely something I should’ve looked into more for my first time.
 My first experience was actually a total disaster – the doctor inserted way too much filler, and in all the wrong areas, so instead of a perfectly plump pout, my lips just looked uneven.
 Please learn from my mistake; read the reviews, study the pictures, and most importantly make sure it’s a board-certified surgeon or board-certified dermatologist specializing in aesthetics.
 A good doctor will be able to ensure your smile remains in balance and that you look authentic.
-We know it’s tempting to go for that Groupon deal, but you really want to make sure your surgeon knows what they’re doing.
+We know it’s tempting to go for that Groupon deal, but you really want to make sure your surgeon or doctor knows what they’re doing.

-2. Take it slow, you can always get it topped up
+2. Take it slow, you can always get fillers topped up

 When it comes to fillers, take it slow so you avoid having overly filled lips that you might regret.
 Some surgeons allow you to use half a syringe and come back a couple of weeks later for the rest if you decide that’s what you want.

 3. You really need to think, how big?

 Before you even make the appointment, you need to think long and hard about how you want your lips to change.
 For me, I wanted both my lower and bottom lip to look fuller for a ‘juicier lips’ look.
 A lot of the time, people feel as if they’ve wasted their money as their lips haven’t changed enough or have changed too dramatically.
 If you do want a noticeable difference, make sure you communicate this with your cosmetic surgeon.
 For a juicier lip, they should insert the filler directly into your lips, but if you want something more natural, they’ll most likely insert the filler on the rim of your lips.

 4. Prep before your appointment